fmaletski/nyc-taxi-map/README.md

 The last dataset used is the shapefile (https://s3.amazonaws.com/nyc-tlc/misc/taxi_zones.zip), it was converted to GeoJSON using Gipong's shp2geojson.js (https://github.com/gipong/shp2geojson.js).
 The original file (taxi_zones.zip) and the resulting (zones.geojson) are included in this repository.

-Tranforming the dataset to its final form is done in a simple 3 step process.
+Transforming the dataset to its final form is done in a simple 3 step process.
 This design decision was made due to the large amount of time needed to complete each step, and compartmentalization of possible bugs.

 #### Initial parsing
 Using the module parser.py, each trip is reduced to common attributes, eg. from JFK Airport to Lower East Side, during mornings on weekdays.
 The resulting trips are counted, and the average price is computed for each combination of attributes.